-The FDA has recently been engaged in a number of high profile investigations involving physicians and drug manufacturers.
-These investigations range from sanctioning drug manufacturers hundreds of millions of dollars for failing to comply with good manufacturing practices, to investigating physicians for obtaining foreign sourced Botox, Juviderm, Restyline and other similar drugs and devices.
+The FDA has continued to engage in high profile investigations of physicians and pharmacies, as well as drug, device and dietary supplement manufacturers.
+These investigations range from sanctioning drug manufacturers hundreds of millions of dollars for failing to comply with good manufacturing practices, to investigating physicians for obtaining foreign sourced drugs and devices, to the marketing and distribution of unapproved and adulterated products.

 The FDA, HHS and the Department of Justice have all demonstrated an interest in investigating and prosecuting cases where there are potential patient harm issues, and such issues almost always exist in matters involving FDA regulated products.

 The attorneys at Nicholson & Eastin, LLP regularly assist clients in navigating the complex regulatory landscape of the Food, Drug and Cosmetic Act.
 Our attorneys have litigated a variety of civil, criminal and administrative matters involving the Food, Drug and Cosmetic Act (FDCA), as well as Customs enforcement action involving foods, drugs and medical devices.
 The firm’s founder is a graduate of the FDA’s law course, and has frequently lectured on FDA enforcement matters.

 The FDA Office of Criminal Investigations (OCI) is the branch of the FDA that conducts investigations of suspected criminal violations of the FDCA and other related statutes.
 The attorneys at Nicholson & Eastin have extensive experience in dealing with OCI and its investigators, as well as the FDA’s Office of Regulatory Affairs, which is responsible for conducting regulatory inspections and audits for compliance with the FDCA and the related federal regulations.